Necessary and sufficient conditions for the convergence of the consistent maximal displacement of the branching random walk: Introduction

 \section{Introduction}

 A branching random walk on $\R$ is a process defined as follows.
 It starts with one individual located at $0$ at time $0$.
-Its children are positioned on $\R$ according to the law $\calL$ of a point process, and form the first generation of the process.
-Then for any $n \in \N$, every individual in the $n$-th generation make children around their current positions according to independent point processes with the same law $\calL$.
+Its children are positioned in $\R$ according to a point process of law $\calL$, and form the first generation of the process.
+Then for any $n \in \N$, each individual in the $n$-th generation makes children around its current position according to an independent point process with law $\calL$.
 We write $\T$ for the genealogical tree of the population.
 For any $u \in \T$ we denote by $V(u)$ the position of the individual $u$ and by $|u|$ the generation to which $u$ belongs.
 The random marked tree $(\T,V)$ is the branching random walk with reproduction law $\calL$.
+We assume the Galton-Watson tree $\T$ is supercritical, i.e.